Mediterranean cruises - Montjuic Hill in Barcelona

 Today, visitors can explore over 4,500 square meters across five floors, including an apartment set up as it was in Gaudí’s time, plus the iconic rooftop terrace with sweeping views of the city.

-La Pedrera is about 6.5 km (4 miles) from the Barcelona cruise port — a 15–20-minute taxi ride, or take the L3 metro from Drassanes to Passeig de Gràcia, the same as for Casa Batlló.
+La Pedrera is about a 15–20-minute taxi ride from the port, or take the L3 metro from Drassanes to Passeig de Gràcia, the same as for Casa Batlló.
 If you’re planning to visit both, it’s best to do them one after another.

 👉 Shore excursions usually include an exterior stop only, so book skip-the-line tickets online if you want to go inside.